looeee/discoverthreejs-site/markdown/book/first-steps/built-in-geometries.md

 1. What's better than a toy train?
 How about _two_ toy trains?
 You can `.clone` the entire train after creating it.
 Do that now, and then adjust the `.position` of the second train.
 Don't forget to add it to the scene!

-2. What's better than two toy trains? {{< link path="/book/first-steps/organizing-with-group/#clone-the-protosphere" title="Create a whole bunch of trains in a loop" >}}.
+2. What's better than two toy trains?
+[Create a whole bunch of trains in a loop]({{< relref "/book/first-steps/organizing-with-group#clone-the-protosphere" >}} "Create a whole bunch of trains in a loop").
 Within the loop, make sure to move each new train so they are not all stacked on top of each other, and then add each to the scene.
 See how many interesting ways you can position the cloned trains.

 _Both of these tasks should be done in **World.js**._